attilaoroszdev/lazyadmin/README.md

 ## Future plans

-There are a few imporoivements on the way, such as:
+There are a few improvements on the way, such as:

 * [ ] A better install script
 * [ ] Global install option (currently it's per user only)